Our Mission: The Sagamore Institute of the Adirondacks

 Garet D. Livermore, Executive Director: Garet joined Sagamore as the Executive Director in 2013.
 For 25 years prior to that he led museum education efforts at The Farmers' Museum and New York State Historical Association in Cooperstown and the Shelburne Museum in Vermont.
 His Sagamore position combines his lifelong passion for history, the Adirondack back country and museums.
 He first came to Sagamore in 1988 with his wife, Mary for cross country skiing and has returned in a number of roles including board member and volunteer.
 When not at his desk in the Conference Building Garet can be found walking the Sagamore trails with a camera in-hand.

-Frances Parent, Associate Director: Frances joined Sagamore in 1990 as Director of Finance, in 2016 she assumed the role of Associate Director.
-Frances resides in Glens Falls, NY with her husband Bill and two children.
-They enjoy spending their summers in Inlet, NY running their family business, Blue Line Coffee House and Finders Keepers Gift Shop.
+Frances Parent, Associate Director: Frances joined Sagamore in 1990 as Director of Finance, and in 2016 assumed the role of Associate Director, with a focus on highlighting the characteristics that make Sagamore a unique residential experience.
+During the off-season Frances resides in Glens Falls, NY with her husband Bill and two children.
+In season they enjoy spending their summers in Inlet, NY operating their family business, Blue Line Coffee House and Finders Keepers Gift Shop.

 Marie Congalosi, Registrar/Officer Manager: A native to the Adirondack Mountains and graduate of North Country Community College, Marie has worked for Sagamore since 2008 on various internet marketing projects and rejoined Sagamore working year-round as Registrar to educate potential guests to the Sagamore experience and mission.
 She is the first point of contact for guests interested in visiting and is responsible for overnight accommodation reservations, hospitality and guest service.